Last updated: 1st April 2021

-Only subscribing hosptials to The PPR where you hold practising privileges, or a clinic will receive all the informatoin you provide.
+Only subscribing hospitals to The PPR where you hold practising privileges, or a clinic will receive all the information you provide.

-As part of The PPR, Healthcode undertakes that the following information will be "non-publishable" (Meaning not made publicaly available, unless you otherwise provide Healthcode with express permission to the contrary) by Healthcode and/or the third party recipient of that information:
+As part of The PPR, Healthcode undertakes that the following information will be “non-publishable” (meaning not made publicly available, unless you otherwise provide Healthcode with express permission to the contrary) by Healthcode and/or the third party recipient of that information:

 - Date of Birth

 - Contact Number

 - NHS Contact Details